-Dorries, Sharma, and Johnson’s father Stanley ‘dropped from former PM’s honours list’
+‘Bring Your Own Booze’ partygate aide honoured in Boris Johnson’s resignation list

 Stanley Johnson said after that he had “no recollection” of either incident.

-The Times reported earlier that Mr Sunak is hoping to “clear the decks” by signing off the awards, which are said to have been a source of contention between the two figures.
+A senior Tory MP told The Independent Mr Johnson’s honours list could be the “final nail in the coffin” for the former prime minister’s political career.

-The Prime Minister, asked about the reports during his trip to the US, said he could not comment on his predecessor’s submission.
+The MP said a comeback for Mr Johnson is already a “heavily discounted” prospect his honours list would only make it less likely.
+“All this might do is put another nail in his coffin, it will reduce his chance of a return from 2pc to 1pc,” they added.

-Liberal Democrat deputy leader Daisy Cooper accused Mr Sunak of rewarding “failure” by allegedly giving the list the green light.
+Liberal Democrat deputy leader Daisy Cooper accused Mr Sunak of rewarding “failure”, by not blocking the list.

 “The fact that one of the most scandal-ridden prime ministers is now allowed to stuff his cronies in the Lords after a failed premiership tells the British public everything they need to know about this Conservative Party,” she said.